Порушення циклу бета-окислення

 See also Approach to the Patient With a Suspected Inherited Disorder of Metabolism and testing for suspected inherited disorders of metabolism.

 Acetyl CoA is generated from fatty acids through repeated beta-oxidation cycles.
 Sets of 4 enzymes (an acyl dehydrogenase, a hydratase, a hydroxyacyl dehydrogenase, and a lyase) specific for different chain lengths (very long chain, long chain, medium chain, and short chain) are required to catabolize fatty acids completely.
-Inheritance for all fatty acid oxidation defects is autosomal recessive.

 Таблиця

-Дефіцит ацил-КоА-дегідрогенази середнього ланцюга (MCADD)
+Дефіцит середньоланцюгової ацил-КоА-дегідрогенази (MCADD)

 This deficiency is the most common defect in the beta-oxidation cycle.

 Clinical manifestations typically begin after 2 to 3 months of age and usually follow fasting (as little as 12 hours).
-Patients have vomiting and lethargy that may progress rapidly to seizures, coma, and sometimes death (which can also appear as sudden infant death syndrome).
+Patients have vomiting and lethargy that may progress rapidly to seizures, coma, and sometimes death (which can also appear as sudden unexpected infant death).
 During attacks, patients have hypoglycemia, hyperammonemia, and unexpectedly low urinary and serum ketones.
 Metabolic acidosis is often present but may be a late manifestation.

-Treatment of acute attacks is with 10% dextrose IV at 1.5 times the fluid maintenance rate ( дивитися Вимоги до технічного обслуговування); some clinicians also advocate carnitine supplementation during acute episodes.
 Prevention is a low-fat, high-carbohydrate diet and avoidance of prolonged fasting.
 Cornstarch therapy is often used to provide a margin of safety during overnight fasting.

 Дефіцит довголанцюгової 3-гідроксиацил-КоА-дегідрогенази (LCHADD)

 Diagnosis of LCHADD is based on the presence of excess long-chain hydroxy acids on organic acid analysis and on the presence of their carnitine conjugates in an acylcarnitine profile or glycine conjugates in an acylglycine profile.
 LCHADD can be confirmed by enzyme study in skin fibroblasts or by genetic testing.
-LCHADD is now included in routine neonatal screening in all states in the US.
+LCHADD is now included in routine neonatal screening in all states in the United States.

 Treatment during acute exacerbations includes hydration, high-dose glucose, bed rest, urine alkalinization, and carnitine supplementation.
 Long-term treatment includes a high-carbohydrate diet, medium-chain triglyceride supplementation, and avoidance of fasting and strenuous exercise.